AuntAnt/SplitBattery/README.md

 # SplitBattery

-Another client for dipslaying the battery status of the ZMK split keyboard.
+Another client for displaying the battery status of the ZMK split keyboard.